Viant-Metabolomics/Galaxy-M/README.md

 > biocLite("CAMERA")

-Step 9.
+###Step 9.
 Get the data

-The test data sets (both LCMS and DIMS) can be obtained from their larger data sets in Metabolights or from GigaDB.
-Download and if you want to copy the GalaxyM paper, move to ~/GalaxyM-TestData (with subfolders DIMS_DATA and LCMS_DATA for each modality).
+The test data sets (both LCMS and DIMS) can be obtained from their larger data sets in Metabolights (DIMS: Accession MTBLS79; LCMS: Accession MTBLS146) or from GigaDB (accession to follow).
+In the case of the DIMS dataset, the MetaboLights accession does not include the necessary .dat files that allow SimStitch processing, therefore the GigaDB repository is required (or contact Viant Lab).
+Download the datasets and, if you want to copy the GalaxyM paper, move to ~/GalaxyM-TestData (with subfolders DIMS_DATA and LCMS_DATA for each modality).

-Step 10.
+###Step 10.
 Run Galaxy

 from the Linux commandline, start Galaxy if it’s not already running by typing: